ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The "jwk" and "kid" fields are mutually exclusive.
 Servers MUST reject requests that contain both.

-For new-reg requests, and for revoke-cert requests authenticated by certificate key, there MUST be a "jwk" field.
+For new-account requests, and for revoke-cert requests authenticated by certificate key, there MUST be a "jwk" field.

 For all other requests, there MUST be a "kid" field.
-This field must contain the account URI received by POSTing to the new-reg resource.
+This field must contain the account URI received by POSTing to the new-account resource.

 Note that authentication via signed JWS request bodies implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests